West, Texas

 West is a city in McLennan County, Texas, United States.
-As of the 2020 census, the city population was 2,531.
-It is named after Thomas West, the first postmaster of the city.
-The city is located in the north-central part of Texas, approximately 70 mi south of the Dallas-Fort Worth Metroplex, 20 miles north of Waco and 120 miles north of Austin, the state's capital.
+As of the 2020 census, the population was 2,531.
+It is named after Thomas West, the city's first postmaster.
+The city is in north-central Texas, about 70 mi south of the Dallas–Fort Worth metroplex, 20 miles north of Waco, and 120 miles north of Austin.

-Despite its name, the city is not located within the region of West Texas; area residents sometimes call the community "West comma Texas" to avoid repetition.
+Despite its name, the city is not in West Texas; area residents sometimes call the community "West comma Texas" to avoid confusion.

 As of 2012 it has one of the largest concentrations of Czech Texans of any city in the state.

 History

 The first settlers of northern McLennan County arrived in the 1840s.
 They were farm and ranch families drawn from the east by the rich lands made available by the government sale of land to build schools in Texas.
 The area farmers cultivated the land and grew cotton, wheat, and grain sorghum, and raised cattle.
-The farming community centered around a freshwater spring that became known as Bold Springs.
+The farming community centered on a freshwater spring that became known as Bold Springs.
 In 1860, Bold Springs had a population of about 300 and provided services such as a blacksmith, churches, and a post office.

-The Missouri–Kansas–Texas Railroad was laid between Hillsboro and Waco in the fall of 1881.
+The Missouri–Kansas–Texas Railroad was laid between Hillsboro and Waco in 1881.
 The path of the railroad passed through land owned by Thomas West, who had moved to the area in 1859.
 He farmed land that he had purchased and served as postmaster of Bold Springs.
 A train depot and station was built on the land he sold to the railroad company and the land running beside the tracks was divided into small sections and sold to people wanting to start businesses.
-The new depot and station included a post office and since Mr. West served as postmaster the settlement became known as West's Station, later West Station, and finally its current name West.
+The new depot and station included a post office, and since West served as postmaster, the settlement became known as West's Station, then West Station, and finally West.
 Mr. West opened the first general store and became a successful businessman as he later owned a hotel, a furniture store, and a bank.